 Each new set of subnational population projections supersedes the previous set.
 Comparisons can be made with earlier sets to show how the projections have changed over time and to assess their accuracy by comparing projections with the final population estimates for a given year.
 However, these comparisons are not straightforward.
 More information can be found in the subsection on Comparability over time.

 Variant subnational population projections are produced using broadly the same methods as the main projections, with specific differences dependent on the variant in question.

 Projections produced by other organisations may not be comparable with these projections since they will use different methodologies, may not be constrained to national population projections and, in some cases, use additional local data.

-More information on the methodology used for the subnational population projections can be found in the section methods used to produce the subnational population projections data and in the methodology document.
+More information on the methodology used for the subnational population projections can be found in the Methods used to produce the subnational population projections data section and in the accompanying methodology article.

 Uses and users

 Subnational population projections are produced in a consistent way across all areas and use a robust methodology so that they are relevant for all types of users.
 They are used in a number of ways, including: for local planning of health, education and other service provisions; as a basis for household projections; and as a basis for projections produced by other organisations.
 Dependent on the timing of central government planning rounds, they are also sometimes used in the assessment of local authority needs and the funding formula.